zokrezyl/yetty/docs/webgpu-architecture.md

 ## Binding model: one mega-binding, not per-view groups

 Yetty does **not** use a fixed "group 0 = shared, group 1 = per-view" layout.
-Instead, each renderer owns a **resource-set binder** that flattens a tree of resource sets (layer + its fonts + nested providers) and packs everything into a fixed, small binding set:
+Instead, each layer (and figure) owns a **resource-set binder** that flattens a tree of resource sets (layer + its fonts + nested providers) and packs everything into a fixed, small binding set:

 - one storage buffer (all component buffers concatenated, with generated offset constants),